nimrodSerokTAU/evo-sim/README.md

 ## Integration with SpartaABC

-This simulator can be integrated with SpartaABC for Approximate Bayesian Computation-based inference of indel parameters.
+A similar simulator was integrated with SpartaABC for Approximate Bayesian Computation-based inference of indel parameters.
 Visit [https://spartaabc.tau.ac.il/](https://spartaabc.tau.ac.il/) for more information.

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines and submit pull requests via GitHub.

 ## License